go-gost/docs/en/docs/concepts/selector.md

 `maxFails` (int, default=1)
 :    The maximum number of failed connections for a specified node, When the number of failed connections with a node exceeds this set value, the node will be marked as a dead node, dead node will not be selected to use.

-`failTimeout` (duration, default=30s)
+`failTimeout` (duration, default=10s)
 :    Specify the dead node's timeout period.
 When a node is marked as a dead node, it will not be selected within this set time interval.
 After this set time interval, it will participate in node selection again.

 ## Forwarding Chain

-Selector can be set on the forwarding chain itself and each hop level in it.
-If no selector is set on the hop, the selector on the forwarding chain is used.
+Selector can be set on each hop level of chain.
 The default selector uses the `round` strategy for node selection.

 === "CLI"
 	```